If you’re here, you’re likely a yoga teacher, yoga studio owner, or aspire for either.

 Now, what was it about those three teachers that made such an impression on you?

 - Was it the yoga routine?

 - Was it their skill?

 I bet when you boil it down, assuming the routine was decent, it was their personality that sticks out.

-I know for me, memorable teachers are memorable because of their personality.
+I know for me, memorable teachers are memorable because of their personalities.
 Winning personality to be specific.

 It was their personality that made the class.